What’s on your VC’s mind?

 You possess experience, ambition and talent, but how can you put those together to design a career that fulfills and excites you?
 What are approaches others have found helpful in iterating their careers?
 How can you keep all this in mind when it’s time to consider that next opportunity?

 This session will engage participants in applying aspects of design thinking to how we conceive and manage our careers, whether that be moving from management to executive roles, or a series of latticed movements.
 The dialogue will range from what it takes to create a high level and diverse portfolio of experience, to considerations of demonstrating impactful leadership in the interview and selection process.
-This session is intended to enable participants to ensure their career design results in ultimate career success.
+This session is intended to enable participants to take the first steps in designing future paths.

 Resilient Leadership